jishnume/computational_fluid_dynamics_jishnu/start_with_c++/problem_statements.md

 - **Task 2** - Is the sphere lying at the origin ?
 How to find out if this yes or no ?

+- ** Task 3** - Can you write a function that can calculate the distance between two coordinates points ?

   *Hint*: This can be found out by calculating the distance between the centre of the sphere and the origin.

   * Find out the distance of the sphere from the origin of the coordinate space